 Apart from the musical benefits of learning patterns, they’re also a great way to demonstrate that you have really mastered a scale.
 Sometimes, when we’re practising a scale over and over, we can convince ourselves that we’ve mastered the scale, but have only really developed muscle memory (which is important) of the scale being played from start to finish.
 But mastering scales involves being able to move freely between different notes of a given scale.
 You should be able to visualise the entire scale without necessarily playing the notes.

 By learning patterns, you’re forced to know the scale at a deeper level, and be familiar with the scale as whole.

 Remember, you can (and should) come up with your own patterns.
-It’s a great way of challenging yourself.
+It’s a great way to challenge yourself.
 Think you’ve mastered a scale?
-Come up with a pattern and test yourself.
+Come up with a pattern and test yourself!